jamestan8292/Financial_Planners/README.md

 ## Technologies

-This application is written for use with Jupyter Lab and it uses the following packages:
+This application is written for use with Jupyter Lab.
+It uses the following packages/modules:

 * [Pandas](https://github.com/pandas-dev/pandas)
 * requests
 * json
 * alpaca_trade_api
-* dotenv
+* python-dotenv
 * datetime
 * MCForecastTools - provided in this repository